Parks and Recreation

 Riverside Park

 Riverside Park, one of the premier community parks in east central Wisconsin, stretches approximately 3,700 feet along the east bank of the Fox River in the northern portion of the city.
-At 38 acres, the park is Berlin’s largest park facility.
-The park is heavily used by boaters, fishermen, campers, picnickers, and athletes; and provides access to the Fox River for snowmobilers during the winter months.
-It also accommodates softball & volleyball leagues, youth programs, and hosts a number of community events and festivals.
+At 38 acres, Riverside park is Berlin’s largest park facility.
+The park is used by boaters, fishermen, campers, picnickers, and athletes and provides access to the Fox River for boating in the summer and snowmobiling during the winter months.
+Riverside Park hosts a number of community events and festivals.

-Facilities include two lighted softball diamonds and an unlighted youth baseball diamond, each improved with electronic scoreboards and bleachers; five volleyball courts, four of which are lighted, a 9 hole disc golf course with two pad placements; over 2,000 feet of sea wall with boat moorings; a double boat launch; state-of-the-art basketball courts with glass backboards; 8 lighted horseshoe courts; 22-unit RV camping area with electronic hookups (20, 30, & 50 amp service), picnic tables, shoreline moorings, water supply, and dump station; three, large shelter houses with restrooms; electricity and parking; a concession stand; five children’s playground areas; picnic tables and grills; flower beds; Clarke School Museum; a state historical market; and park system maintenance facility.
+Facilities at Riverside Park include lighted softball diamonds and an unlit youth baseball diamond each improved with electronic scoreboards and bleachers, a concession stand, five volleyball courts, a 9-hole disc golf course, over 2,000 feet of sea wall with boat moorings, boat launch, basketball courts, horseshoe courts, 22-unit RV camping area with electronic hookups (20, 30, & 50 amp service), picnic tables, grills, water supply, dump station, three large shelter houses with restrooms, electricity and parking, 5 children’s playground areas, flower beds, and the Clark School Museum which is a state historical marker.
 Local civic groups have made major contributions towards the park’s development.

 Nathan Strong Park